 Example: Tinker is suffering from a Cause Disease (Drain Life 4).
 She cast cast/pray/meditate as normal.

-The only spells/miracles that will prevent the effects of a damaging poison or disease are: Life Shield (just Life damage protection), Endurance & Toughness.
+The only spells/miracles that will prevent the effects of a damaging poison or disease are: Life Shield (just Life damage protection) and Endurance.
 Generally these will only have any effect if they are active for the full duration of the poison/disease.
 If they are not active for the full duration, then they will still have a proportional effect (round down).
 Other defensive spells/miracles will not defend against a poison/disease with a damage effect as they generally operate as an external shield around the body.

 Example: Tinker is suffering from a Cause Disease (Drain Life 4).
 She has a Life Shield 1 in effect for an hour.
 At the end of the end of the hour she will record she has take 3 points of life damage.